Acorn Squash Honey Custard

 1/8 cup of boiling water

 - Cut the squash in half and remove the seeds

-- Place your squash in a baking pan with a small amount of water and bake until tender (approx. 30-40 mins)
+- Place your squash at 450 degrees, in a baking pan with a small amount of water and bake until tender (approx. 30-40 mins)

 - Scrape out the flesh of the squash and add it to your food processor, blend until smooth.